 Chögyal Namkhai Norbu

-The International Shang Shung Institute was founded in 1989 by Chögyal Namkhai Norbu and inaugurated by H.H. the Dalai Lama in 1990.
-Chögyal Namkhai Norbu, Professor of Tibetan and Mongolian Language and Literature at the University of Naples L’Orientale from 1962 to 1992, has dedicated his academic career to research into Tibetan culture.
-He has published numerous works, particularly on the origins of Tibetan culture and the ancient kingdom of Shang Shung.
-Chögyal Namkhai Norbu is also a well known teacher of Dzogchen and is the founder and head of the International Dzogchen Community.
+The International Shang Shung Institute was founded in 1989 by the late Chögyal Namkhai Norbu and inaugurated by H.H. the Dalai Lama in 1990.
+Chögyal Namkhai Norbu was Professor of Tibetan and Mongolian Language and Literature at the University of Naples L’Orientale from 1962 to 1992, and dedicated his academic career to research into Tibetan culture.
+He published numerous works, particularly on the origins of Tibetan culture and the ancient kingdom of Shang Shung.
+Chögyal Namkhai Norbu was also a well known teacher of Dzogchen and is the founder and head of the International Dzogchen Community.

 In 1960, Chögyal Namkhai Norbu was invited to do research in Italy by Professor Giuseppe Tucci.
 Tucci was a leading Tibetologist and founder of ISMEO (Instituto per L'Africa e L'Oriente), one of the major Institutes of Asian Studies in Italy.
 Subsequently, from 1962 until 1992, as Professor of Tibetan and Mongolian Studies, Chögyal Namkhai Norbu taught and carried out research at the University of Naples L’Orientale.